nravinuthala/EVA4.0/Assignment7/readme.md

 # 3. my_model.py
 Contains the model class definition which can be used to create the model object from the main script.

+# 4. S7_Nagaraj_Work_modular.ipynb
+Main script which loads the other libraries and call the methods to load data, define network, train, test and finally plot the loss and accuracy graphs.